 - Scaling: this goes hand in hand with automation, but fraud scores will let your store process many more transactions quicker.
 This helps you focus on growing your ecommerce with complete peace of mind, while risk management is taken care of in the background.

 - Dynamic authentication: even if your risk numbers point to the need for manual review, you can still add another layer of safety with triggers.
 Let’s say someone signs up to your platform, but their transactions data signals they might be a risky user.
 Your risk prevention system could trigger additional authentication such as a selfie ID or 2FA, which can confirm their identity, and deter potential fraudsters.

 - Reduced friction / churn: final benefit of automating reviews with risk scores: you create a smoother customer journey.
 For instance, Amazon doesn’t ask for a credit card CVV to speed up the payment process.
 You can reduce the number of steps between your user and their payment, as long as only risky behaviour is reviewed.

-- Better flexibility: Balancing the scores yourself lets you decide how you want to mitigate risk.
+- Better flexibility: Balancing the numbers yourself lets you decide how you want to mitigate risk.
 This could be based on seasonality, or for specific items, such as high-value goods or low-value digital downloads.
-Just keep in mind that not all fraud prevention tools let you adjust the scores yourself.
+Just keep in mind that not all fraud prevention tools let you adjust the thresholds yourself.

 How Rules Can Calculate Them